AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Resources/Resources.md.txt

  |
  |  Description:  [Describe the program's goal, IN DETAIL.]
  |
- |     Language:  [Programming language and version used.]
+ |     Language:  Java version 8
  | Ex.
 Packages:  [List names and sources of all external packages
  |                required by this program.]
  |